Feature Comparison

 6. Overview of the Microsoft 365 Copilot Search API (Preview) for hybrid semantic + lexical search across OneDrive via Graph /beta.
 Source: Microsoft 365 Copilot Search API overview (Retrieved: 2025-10-20).

-7. What’s new in Microsoft Foundry Agent Service, Microsoft Learn.
-May 2025 GA update includes Azure Logic Apps triggers for agents.
-Source: Foundry Agent Service - What’s new (Retrieved: 2025-10-08).
+7. What is Microsoft Foundry Agent Service?, Microsoft Learn.
+GA update includes Azure Logic Apps triggers for agents.
+Source: Foundry Agent Service overview (Retrieved: 2026-03-25).

 10. Set up Standard logic apps as remote MCP servers (Preview), Microsoft Learn.
 Source: Set up Standard logic apps as remote MCP servers (Retrieved: 2025-11-18).